 Let’s apply the analogy of currency to certificates.
 The federal or central bank in each country has a set of policies and procedures based on which the currency is minted, with security and anti-counterfeiting measures in place.
 The minted currency is not handed over to the users directly.
 Instead, it is routed through retail banks, which act as intermediaries and release it for circulation among users based on certain policies, procedures, audits, record-keeping, etc. Banks make it easy and safe for users to access the money through various means such as ATMs and debit cards, after which it can be used for a whole range of transactions or use cases.

 Going by the above analogy, the minter or issuer is the core PKI engine that has to be highly secure and scalable, ideally with a pay-as-you-grow model that optimizes TCO (Total Cost of Ownership).
-Traditional PKIs offer security capabilities, but to scale the infrastructure, they have to be pre-provisioned to support the projected growth; none are cloud-native or elastic when it comes to infrastructure or cost.
+Traditional internal PKIs offer security capabilities, but to scale the infrastructure, they have to be pre-provisioned to support the projected growth; none are cloud-native or elastic when it comes to infrastructure or cost.

-The benefit in keeping issuance and automation (the mint and the bank) as two separate systems is that the CLM part takes care of all the management and use case nitty-gritty, keeping the PKI itself simple.
+The benefit in keeping issuance and automation (the mint and the bank) as two separate systems is that the CLM part takes care of all the management and use case support, keeping the PKI itself simple.
 When considering CLMaaS capabilities, it should be able to support all legacy and modern use cases, standards-based enrollments like SCEP, EST, ACME, CMP, etc., and non-standards-based plugin use cases.
 It should also support on-prem, cloud, and IoT vendors, use cases, and systems.

 Every use case has a unique certificate requirement – containers need short-lived certificates that require frequent renewals.
 IoT devices may use the EST protocol for certificate auto-enrollment.
 DevOps need certificate enrollment and management to happen from the CI/CD pipeline to match their delivery speeds.
 Most enterprises have at least a few applications on-premises that may be legacy and will require some manual or custom process.

 Amidst these disparities is the pressure to be crypto-agile.
 Enterprises need to update cryptographic assets, ciphers, and protocols to new standards as and when they are updated to keep their systems and communications secure.
-Using older protocol versions and algorithms renders networks vulnerable to cyber-attacks and data breaches.
+Using older protocol versions and algorithms renders networks and systems vulnerable to cyber-attacks and data breaches.